Legal disputes over the Harry Potter series: Accusation of libel

-In July 2007, a dispute arose between Harry Potters British publisher, Bloomsbury, and Asda, a British supermarket chain owned by the US corporation Wal-Mart.
+In July 2007, a dispute arose between Harry Potters British publisher, Bloomsbury, and Asda, a British supermarket chain owned by the US corporation Walmart.
 On 15 July, a week before the release of the final Harry Potter novel, Harry Potter and the Deathly Hallows, Asda issued a press release accusing Bloomsbury of unfairly fixing their prices.
 Asda spokesman Peter Pritchard claimed that Bloomsbury was "holding children to ransom" and that, "[i]t seems like Bloomsbury need to do a quid-ditch as they have sent their prices up north on the Hogwarts Express.
 By setting the recommended retail price at this level can only be seen [sic] as blatant profiteering on their part."
 Pritchard went on to say that Asda was acting to "champion the right of young readers", and that the recommended retail price was "twice the average child's pocket money and £5 more than the average children's bestseller".
-Asda had planned to sell the book as a loss leader at £8.87 ($16.30), or half Bloomsbury's recommended retail price of £17.99 ($33.00) and below the wholesale price of £9.89 ($18.00).
+Asda had planned to sell the book as a loss leader at £8.87, or half Bloomsbury's recommended retail price of £17.99 and below the wholesale price of £9.89.

 Two days later, Bloomsbury responded that the claims were "potentially libellous" and that:

 Asda's latest attempt to draw attention to themselves involves trying to leap on the Harry Potter bandwagon.
 This is just another example of their repeated efforts of appearing as Robin Hood in the face of controversy about their worldwide group, which would suggest they are perceived as more akin to the Sheriff of Nottingham.
 Loss leaders were invented by supermarkets and have nothing to do with Bloomsbury Publishing or Harry Potter and we deeply regret having been dragged into their price-wars.

 Bloomsbury stated that the price hike of £1 from the previous Harry Potter novel was due to it having been printed on recycled paper.
 "There is a price to be paid by the consumer for environmental best practice", a Bloomsbury spokeswoman said.

 Bloomsbury CEO Nigel Newton said, "[They have] unleashed a very disingenuous, self-interested attack on us.
 This is complete nonsense and all they're doing is grandstanding as they've done on the price of aspirin and bread.
 They try to turn it into a big deal as though it's a moral crusade for them, but it's nothing of the kind."